 Situated on 40 acres in Oconee County, Prince Avenue Christian School has increased its enrollment nearly 50% since moving to the new campus.
 Danny Howell, served as Head of School for seven years, and the school grew to serve more than 850 students with 115 faculty and staff.
 In July of 2015, Col Seth Hathaway began his tenure as Head of School.

 For over thirty-five years, Prince Avenue has been recognized in the Athens area for its academic distinction in Christian education.
 With a challenging college prep curriculum, students from pre-kindergarten through twelfth grade learn the knowledge and skills to succeed academically.
 Prince Avenue Christian School’s primary goal is to inspire young men and women to become fully devoted followers of Jesus Christ and to challenge them to achieve their highest academic, creative, and athletic potential.
 In addition, the school’s athletic and fine arts programs have grown and become established as among the best co-curricular programs in the area.

 Under Col Hathaway's leadership, the future of Prince Avenue Christian School is very bright, focusing on providing a distinctly Christian college-preparatory education for young men and women who are called to pursue their purpose for the glory of God.

-Prince Avenue Christian School Avenue Christian School (PACS) does not discriminate on the basis of race, color, biological gender, ethnic origin or age in its employment, admissions, rights, privileges, programs, activities or in the administration of any educational or co-curricular activities or policies.
+Prince Avenue Christian School Avenue Christian School (PACS) does not discriminate on the basis of race, color, biological gender, ethnic origin or age in its employment or admissions.